ju4nv1e1r4/ju4nv1e1r4/README.md

 ## 💼 About Me

-I'm a Data Scientist with a background in financial markets, actually working on Digital Marketing.
-With a passion for technology and a drive to leverage data to solve complex problems, I am constantly learning and applying new skills in data analysis, data science, AI solutions and automation.
+I'm a data scientist and MLOps enthusiast, currently working in data science at a digital marketing company.
+Passionate about technology and motivated to use data to solve business problems, I am constantly learning and applying new skills in data science and MLOps solutions.

 ---